Religiosity To Spirituality

 A spiritual connection to who I really, truly am inside.
 A real connection to the highest aspects of myself.
 The kind of connection that feels so amazingly good.
 Pure.
 Natural.
 Real.
 A deep connection that allows me to feel this incredible flow and rhythm, passion, excitement, alignment — Where I’m entirely immersed in my allowing state (zero resistance and zero expectation of what the results should or shouldn’t be).
 A peaceful place within where there’s no right or wrong.
 No written plans in any book for me, but solely the ones I write myself.
 I realized that that is simply and purely my natural state of being.

-This was and is the kind of real connection I want which has, is and I know always will be leading me to the kind of great life experiences I chose and choose to be here in this life to experience.
+This was and is the kind of real connection I want which has, is and I know always will be allowing me to fully experience the kind of amazing life experiences I chose and choose to be here in this life for.

 Religion was a tremendous part of my growth and why I am where I am today, living the life that I want to be living — the one I created for myself.
 Without religion being a part of my journey, I don’t believe I would have been able to accomplish and understand as much as I do today.